Children's Story Award

 Initiatives to Protect the Environment

-'A Bouquet of Children's Stories' is printed on paper made from raw materials derived from wood produced as a by-product of forest thinning in areas of Japan where the ENEOS Group is engaged in forest maintenance.
+'A Bouquet of Children's Stories' is printed on paper made from raw materials derived from wood produced as a by-product of forest thinning in areas of Japan.
 The forests themselves contribute to increasing the amount of carbon dioxide emissions that can be absorbed.
 The ENEOS Group supports Kizukai Undo (Tree-Use Movement), a domestic forest preservation program promoted by Japan's Forestry Agency.